ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 4. stores the new state
 5. allows access to global state with a getter method getState()

-4 of the 5 of these arecontained within the `createStore()` function.
+4 of the 5 of these are contained within the `createStore()` function.
 The only thing mentioned above that is external to the function is a the reducer it uses, which it takes as an argument.
 So the function can be illustrated like this:

  `createStore(reducer)`